Arthur E. Walmsley: Career

 Following his ordination, Walmsley worked in St. Louis with inner city churches for seven years, including Trinity Episcopal Church and Church of the Ascension.
 In 1958, he began working as staff for three Presiding Bishops.
 He had various positions that dealt with social justice and racial reconciliation, including serving the executive secretary of the Division of Christina Citizenship of the Department of Social Relations for ten years.
 In the 1960s, he marched in Selma and Washington.
 He was also worked with the Episcopal Church Center in New York City.
 He was an architect of the Episcopal Society for Cultural and Racial Unity and the National Conference on Religion and Race.

 Next, he served as the priest-in-charge at Grace Church, Amherst.
 Then, he was director of the Massachusetts Council of Churches.
 In 1972, he was named deputy to the rector of Trinity Parish in New York City.
 After just eighteen months, he became rector of St. Paul's Church in New Haven, Connecticut where he also served as president of the Downtown Cooperative Ministry.

 Walmsley was elected Bishop Coadjutor of the Episcopal Church of Connecticut in 1979 and became the 12th Bishop Diocesan from 1981 to 1993.
 In this capacity, he helped advance the church's stance on race, immigrants, refugees, social ministry, and caring for people living with HIV/AIDS.
 He helped raise money for the diocesan summer camp, Camp Washington and conceived of converting the Church Home of Hartford into Seabury Retirement Community in Bloomfield.
 In 1984, he served on the Council of Advisors for the Order of Ascension.

 After resigning, Walmsley co-founded Episcopalians for Global Reconciliation in 2005.

 Publications

 He edited The Church in a Society of Abundance (Seabury Press, 1963) and the daily General Convention newspaper, Issues, in 1970, 1973, and 1976.
 He coordinated the Anglican Symposium on Mission Theology in 1984.

 Personal life

-Walmsley married Roberta Brownell Chapin on December 29, 1959, in The Episcopal Church of the Accession in St. Louis, Missouri.
+Walmsley married Roberta Brownell Chapin on December 29, 1959, in the Episcopal Church of the Ascension in St. Louis, Missouri.
 They had two children, Elizabeth and John.
 In 1961, the Walmselys purchased North Farm, a fourteen-acre farm in Deering, New Hampshire.
 Initially, the farm was their summer home, becoming a permanent residence when he retired in 1993. in 2007, the placed North Farm under a conservation easement with the Piscataquog Land Conservancy.

-He served on the boards of the Deering Conservation Commission, Trinity College, Berkley Divinity School at Yale, and Piscataquog Land Conservancy.
+He served on the boards of the Deering Conservation Commission, Trinity College, Berkeley Divinity School at Yale, and Piscataquog Land Conservancy.

 In 2017, he died at his home in Deering at the age of 89 years.